Salomon Adv Skin 12 Running Hydration Vest Review

 What Could Be Better

 On some older versions, there were complaints of some broken hardware that seems to have since been resolved.
-It wasn't an issue for us, but we’re happy to see Salomon responding to some of the feedback they’re getting and offering replacement parts, which is more sustainable than buying a new vest.
+Zipper durability was a past issue for one of our (salty) testers, and we’re happy to see Salomon responding to some of the feedback they’re getting and upgrading the vest’s zippers.
+Salomon also now offers replacement parts for broken Quicklink systems, which is more sustainable than buying a new vest.

 Some may be shocked at the price, but it is average for the industry and not incredibly steep.